aframevr/aframe-site/src/_posts/post-processing.md

     // Set a renderTarget to draw into instead of the canvas
     // From now on, we're responsible for outputing to screen var pars = { minFilter: THREE.LinearFilter, format: THREE.RGBAFormat }
-    this.sceneEl.renderTarget = new THREE.WebGLRenderTarget(1, 1, pars);
+    this.el.sceneEl.renderTarget = new THREE.WebGLRenderTarget(1, 1, pars);

     // Threes effect composer is not directly usable,
     // as it needs to take over the scene render,